OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.client.md

 ### Method: `net.openvpn.v3.backends.UserInputProvide`

-This method is used to return information from the front-end application to the backend serivce.
+This method is used to return information from the front-end application to the backend service.

 #### Arguments